 There are two types of aquatic creatures that stalk the West Australian coast — one is the shark, the other is the surfer.
 Here are the top 10 places near Perth to catch a wave.

-Western Australia is home to more than 12,000 kilometres of sparkling coastline, which covers more than a third of the entire country’s waterfront, as well as a fair share of Australia’s premier surf breaks.
-From the white sands of Rottnest Island to the rugged waves of the south-west, check out the top surf spots near Perth, Western Australia.
+Western Australia (WA) is home to more than 12,000km (7,456mi) of sparkling coastline, which covers more than a third of the country’s waterfront, as well as its fair share of Australia’s premier surf breaks.
+From the white sands of Rottnest Island to the rugged waves of the southwest, check out the top surf spots near Perth, Western Australia.

-Cottesloe might have the looks but its northern neighbour Trigg has the waves, with a rocky outcrop at the northern end of the beach forming a consistent break for surfers and bodyboarders during summer.
-About 15 minutes’ drive up the coast from Cottesloe, Trigg is also a hotspot for fishing and bird watching, and lucky surfers might even spot wild dolphins on the right day.
+Cottesloe might have the looks, but its northern neighbour Trigg has the waves, with a rocky outcrop at the northern end of the beach forming a consistent break for surfers and bodyboarders during summer.
+About a 15-minute drive up the coast from Cottesloe, Trigg is also a hotspot for fishing and bird watching, and lucky surfers might even spot wild dolphins on the right day.

-This part of the world hosts the World Surfing League each year, so you know that the waves are world-class.
-When it’s not hosting the planet’s top surfers, Margaret River also attracts plenty of regular riders to swells like Surfers Point, The Box and Main Break, as well as a steady stream of thrill seekers to Cowaramup Bombora (better known as Cow Bombie), a big wave break two kilometres offshore.
+This part of the world hosts the World Surf League each year, so you know that the waves are world-class.
+When it’s not hosting the planet’s top surfers, Margaret River also attracts plenty of regular riders to swells like Surfers Point, the Box and Main Break, as well as a steady stream of thrill seekers to Cowaramup Bombora (better known as Cow Bombie), a big wave break two kilometres (1.2mi) offshore.

 By night, the Scarborough foreshore hosts some of Perth’s liveliest nightlife.
 And by day, this long stretch of golden sand is a haven for windsurfing, kite surfing and regular surfing.
 While crowds congregate on the grassy banks around the Surf Life Saving Club and the outdoor heated Scarborough Beach Pool, surfers should stick to the swell around the Brighton Road carpark for the best waves.

 This tiny fishing town delivers big waves – Lancelin’s Back Beach is suitable for surfers of all abilities, while more experienced riders can find bigger breaks in secluded patches of coastline outside town.
-Located 90 minutes’ drive north of Perth, Lancelin’s protected bay also provides gentle waters for swimming, stand-up paddle boarding and scuba-diving the dozen or so shipwrecks peppered along the coast.
+Located a 90-minute drive north of Perth, Lancelin’s protected bay also provides gentle waters for swimming, stand-up paddleboarding and scuba diving the dozen or so shipwrecks peppered along the coast.

 The hometown of champion professional surfer Taj Burrow also welcomes plenty of budding riders to its world-renowned waves.
-Sitting just north of Margaret River about three hours’ drive south of Perth, Yallingup is blessed with an array of powerful breaks – Three Bears, Injidup, Smiths Beach, Yallingup itself and the beautiful granite outcrop at Canal Rocks in the Leeuwin-Naturaliste National Park, to name a few.
+Sitting just north of Margaret River about a three-hour drive south of Perth, Yallingup is blessed with an array of powerful breaks – Three Bears, Injidup, Smiths Beach, Yallingup itself and the beautiful granite outcrop at Canal Rocks in the Leeuwin-Naturaliste National Park, to name a few.

 Less than an hour’s drive south of Perth, Mandurah is one of WA’s favourite escapes from the city.
-Surfing is one of the Peel Coast’s strongest drawcards – check out The Pyramids, Avalon Point, Tims Thicket and Falcon Bay in Mandurah, as well as Secret Harbour, Safety Bay, Avalon Point and Palm Beach in nearby Rockingham.
+Surfing is one of the Peel region’s strongest drawcards – check out the Pyramids, Avalon Point, Tims Thicket and Falcon Bay in Mandurah, as well as Secret Harbour, Safety Bay and Palm Beach in nearby Rockingham.